 This god collects all the souls and spirits of the dead and makes sure that they arrive at the proper plane of resting and do not roam the Wold at will.
 He also ensures that souls are born and in some cases even reborn in the proper time and place.
 He serves both Pantheons in these tasks.

-An Immortal Power is a potent being who is not a god but who is is nonetheless open to veneration and honor.
+An immortal power is a potent being who is not a god but who is is nonetheless open to veneration and honor.
+Clerics who honor immortal powers are known as votary clerics, and there are special rules for playing them.

-Most Powers have only two domains.
-Minor Powers have just one.
-Eberyon is the exception with 5, because he used all four elements to create the Wold's Cradle.
+Most immortal powers have only two or three domains.
+Minor powers have just one.
+Eberyon is an exception with five, because the Fey King used all four elements to create the Wold's Cradle.

 King of the Fey, Creator of the Wold's Cradle